-Article 3.18.
-Third Party Invoicing
+Article 3.18: Third Party Invoicing

-1. The customs authority in the importing Party shall not deny a claim for preferential tariff treatment for the reason that the invoice was not issued by the exporter or producer of a good, provided that the good meets the requirements in this Chapter.

-2. The Origin Declaration established in Article 3.22 shall not be provided on an invoice issued by a third Party, instead the Origin Declaration can appear on any other commercial document issued by the approved exporter in the territory of the exporting Party.

-3. The exporter of the goods may indicate "THIRD PARTY INVOICING" and information as the name and country of the third party issuing the invoice in the appropriate field, as detailed in Annex 3B (Certificate of Origin).

-4. For greater certainty, "third party" means a party other than the exporter or producer of the good and can be located in a Party or non-Party.
+- 1. The customs authority in the importing Party shall not deny a claim for preferential tariff treatment for the reason that the invoice was not issued by the exporter or producer of a good, provided that the good meets the requirements in this Chapter. - 2.
+The Origin Declaration established in Article 3.22 shall not be provided on an invoice issued by a third Party, instead the Origin Declaration can appear on any other commercial document issued by the approved exporter in the territory of the exporting Party. - 3.
+The exporter of the goods may indicate "THIRD PARTY INVOICING" and information as the name and country of the third party issuing the invoice in the appropriate field, as detailed in Annex 3B (Certificate of Origin). - 4.
+For greater certainty, "third party" means a party other than the exporter or producer of the good and can be located in a Party or non-Party.

-Section C. Origin Certification
+Section C: Origin Certification

-Article 3.19.
-Proof of Origin
+Article 3.19: Proof of Origin

-1. Goods originating in a Party shall, upon importation into the other Party, benefit from preferential tariff treatment under this Agreement on the basis of a Proof of Origin.

-2. Any of the following shall be considered as a Proof of Origin:

-(a) a Certificate of Origin issued by a competent authority, as per Article 3.20;

-(b) an Electronic Certificate of Origin (E-Certificate) issued by a competent authority and exchanged by an electronic system as per Article 3.21; or

-(c) an Origin Declaration made out by an approved exporter as per Article 3.22.

-3. Each Party shall provide that a Proof of Origin shall be completed in the English language and shall remain valid for one year from the date on which it is issued.
+- 1. Goods originating in a Party shall, upon importation into the other Party, benefit from preferential tariff treatment under this Agreement on the basis of a Proof of Origin. - 2.
+Any of the following shall be considered as a Proof of Origin: - (a) a Certificate of Origin issued by a competent authority, as per Article 3.20; - (b) an Electronic Certificate of Origin (E-Certificate) issued by a competent authority and exchanged by an electronic system as per Article 3.21; or - (c) an Origin Declaration made out by an approved exporter as per Article 3.22. - 3.
+Each Party shall provide that a Proof of Origin shall be completed in the English language and shall remain valid for one year from the date on which it is issued.

-Article 3.20.
-Certificate of Origin
+Article 3.20: Certificate of Origin

-1. A certificate of origin shall be issued:

-(a) in paper format as per the specimen form set out in Annex 3B (Certificate of Origin) which shall be signed by the exporter, signed and stamped by the competent authority of the exporting Party and forwarded to the importer for submission to the customs authority of the importing Party; or

-(b) in electronic format, provided that the Certificate of Origin includes:

-(i) in the case of Costa Rica, a certified digital signature of the authorized official and the exporter, that have been issued by a registered certifier in accordance with the domestic legislation of the exporting Party (1) and a secured web address has been provided to verify such signatures; and
+- 1. A Certificate of Origin shall be issued: - (a) in paper format as per the specimen form set out in Annex 3B (Certificate of Origin) which shall be signed by the exporter, signed and stamped by the competent authority of the exporting Party and forwarded to the importer for submission to the customs authority of the importing Party; or - (b) in electronic format, provided that the Certificate of Origin includes: - (i) in the case of Costa Rica, a certified digital signature of the authorized official and the exporter, that have been issued by a registered certifier in accordance with the domestic legislation of the exporting Party1 and a secured web address has been provided to verify such signatures; and - (ii) in the case of United Arab Emirates an electronic stamp of the competent authority2, that has been issued by a registered certifier in accordance with the domestic legislation of the exporting Party3 and a secured web address has been provided to verify such electronic stamp.
+The digital signature of the exporter on the Certificate of Origin is not mandatory, in which case the competent authority of the

-(1) For greater certainty, in the case of Costa Rica, it refers to the Law N° 8454 (Law of Certificates, Digital Signatures and Electronic Documents) and its regulations or its successors.
+1 For greater certainty, in the case of Costa Rica, it refers to the Law N° 8454 (Law of Certificates, Digital Signatures and Electronic Documents) and its regulations or its successors.